 By: AuntieCam, Guest Blogger

-This Valentine’s Day, I encourage you to choose a special book to read with the children in your life.
+I encourage you to choose a special book to read with the children in your life.
 To help you prepare, below are a few recommendations that highlight many kinds of love.
-Enjoy one or all this Valentine’s Day!
+Enjoy one or all these together!

 1. Sleep Well, Siba and Saba by Nansubuga Isdahl